sarhankhan05/crowd-management-system/README.md

 - [YOLOv3](https://pjreddie.com/darknet/yolo/) for object detection
 - [OpenCV](https://opencv.org/) for computer vision tools
-- PyQt5 for the GUI framework
+- [Flask](https://flask.palletsprojects.com/) for the web framework

 ## Contact

 For questions or feedback, please open an issue on the GitHub repository.

-For support, email sarhankhan05@gmail.com or file an issue on GitHub.